 Stage 1

 Pupil is reprimanded, a member of SLT is informed and a record of the incident is logged.
 Parents are informed through the reflection sheet described above.
+Further education specific to the incident may be given through discussion.

 Stage 2